Furnace Brook Parkway: Between Adams and Hancock Streets

-In the next block the parkway crosses under the MBTA Red Line and the Greenbush and Old Colony MBTA commuter lines, which parallel Newport Avenue.
+In the next block the parkway crosses under the MBTA Red Line and MBTA Commuter Rail tracks, which parallel Newport Avenue.
 In this area the road has residences on the north and Furnace Brook on the south.

 Hancock Street to Quincy Bay

 On the southeast corner at Hancock Street is the Quincy National Guard Armory.
 South of the armory lies the Dorothy Quincy Homestead, a National Historic Landmark and the Dorothy Q Apartments, an NRHP site.
 In the section from Hancock Street to Southern Artery (Massachusetts Route 3A) the parkway crosses Blacks Creek at the point where the brook flows into the estuary.
 On the north side here is Merrymount Park and the Blacks Creek estuary, while the south is residential.

 The last major section is from Southern Artery to Quincy Shore Drive.
 Here Furnace Brook Parkway traverses the northwest edge of Merrymount, the site of Quincy's founding in 1625.
 Beyond here, the view opens on the left to a panorama north across the creek and marshes to Quincy Bay and the Boston Harbor Islands beyond.
 Furnace Brook Parkway ends at the intersection with Quincy Shore Drive, with traffic crossing the drive continuing onto Shore Avenue.